w-bonelli/w-bonelli.github.io/_posts/2020-7-31-whatever-really.md

 > “The fundamental laws of physics do not describe true facts about reality.
 Rendered as descriptions of facts, they are false; amended to be true, they lose... explanatory force.”[^2]

 Should we really construe the physical *mode of presentation* not merely as an epistemological tool, but as an ontological truth?
-Ought biological research programs close ranks around &mdash; that is, adopt as a Lakatosian "hard core" &mdash; the idea that biology is strictly reducible to chemistry and physics, or attempt to coax useful predictions from any ground appearing sufficiently fertile to offer them?
-Can biology be understood exclusively in terms of its substrata?
+Ought biological research programs close ranks around &mdash; that is, adopt as a Lakatosian "hard core" &mdash; the idea that biology is strictly reducible to chemistry and physics?
+Or should we attempt to coax useful predictions from any ground appearing sufficiently fertile to offer them?
+Can biology really be understood exclusively in terms of its substrata?

 Without doubt some measure of physicalism does remain indispensable to biological science.
 Deacon reminds us: